learn-co-students/node-install-lab-g-416/README.md

 If you already have HomeBrew (`brew`) installed, straightforwardly run:

 ```
-$ brew install node
+brew install node
-$ brew install npm
+brew install npm
 ```

 ## Multi-version Setup with Nave

-If you plan to run multiple versions of Node to be able to switch between them fast, you should use [nave](https://github.com/isaacs/nave) which is a virtual environment for Node.
+If you plan to run multiple versions of Node to be able to quickly switch between them, you should use [nave](https://github.com/isaacs/nave) which is a virtual environment for Node.

 Make a folder: